 Bioscience Core Skills Institute (BCSI) offers authentic and validated practical skills assessment on-site or at a third-party location.
 In order to complete a skills assessment, customers will receive an inventory list of equipment needed for the assessment session (if any) and objectives by which the employees or students will be evaluated

 BCSI uses a digital archiving software to maintain the credentials and display them to potential employers.
 Digital credential information can be accessed by clicking on a graphic image, linking information about the objectives and description of mastery achieved, and date of credential assessment.
-Digital credentials can be displayed on platforms such as LinkedIn.
+Digital credentials can be displayed on platforms such as LinkedIn, SmartResume, or uploaded to websites.
 As the credentials are lines of code, they are portable to all electronic documents once awarded to the recipient.

 ESSENTIAL FIVE CREDENTIALS

 These five credentials are a stackable set ensuring that you are prepared for an entry-level position in the biotech industry.
 Our credentials are unique as we require a 3rd party evaluator to assess mastery of this skill in person before issuing this credential.

 Lab safety is critical for a productive workplace.
 Industry partners highlight safety as an essential first skill that new employees must demonstrate.
 The lab safety-hazard assessment credential is for those wanting to demonstrate mastery of basic lab safety principles including how to identify safety concerns in an SOP, MSDS, and in a lab environment.

 Good documentation practice is an essential skill for technicians working in industry.
 This credential demonstrates mastery in navigation of an SOP (Standard Operating Procedure), ability to identify critical errors in an SOP, and perform a task using an SOP while completing a batch record.
 Our in person assessment ensures earners of this credential have appropriate training in SOP and documentation.